rayaman/multi/README.md

 - [x] ~~Improve performance of the library~~
 - [x] ~~Improve coroutine based threading scheduling~~
 - [ ] Improve love2d Idle thread cpu usage...
 Tricky Look at the rambling section for insight.
+- [ ] Add more control to coroutine based threading
+- [ ] Add more control to system based threading
+- [ ] Fix the performance when using system threads in love2d
+- [ ] Make practical examples that show how you can solve real problems
 - [x] ~~Add more features to support module creators~~
 - [x] ~~Make a framework for eaiser thread task distributing~~
 - [x] ~~Fix Error handling on threaded multi objects~~ Non threaded multiobjs will crash your program if they error though!
 Use multi:newThread() of multi:newSystemThread() if your code can error!
 Unless you use multi:protect() this however lowers performance!